California Car Insurance

 Get a fast and free car insurance rate comparison

 California car insurance: Everything you need to know

 Since no two insurers price policies the same way, shoppers searching for the cheapest car insurance in California will need to compare personalized rate quotes from a variety of companies.
-And shoppers can do this in the most efficient manner by completing the following quote-comparison form.
-Simply input a ZIP code below, which will bring up a short form requesting only non-sensitive information necessary to generate multiple quotes.
+And shoppers can do this in the most efficient manner by completing our quote comparison form.
+All you need to do is provide your zip code, and answer a few quick questions without having to provide any personal information.
 After completing the form, rates are provided from a handful of reputable California auto insurance companies.

-There are 19 different factors - such as driving history, marital status and a car's make and model - that insurers in the state are allowed to take into account when setting rates.
+There are 19 different factors - such as driving record, marital status, zip code, and a car's make and model - that insurers in the state are allowed to take into account when setting rates.
 No two insurers weigh those factors identically, so conducting a CA auto insurance comparison showing prices for multiple companies is the only way to get a full picture of a driver's coverage options and to find the cheapest rates.

 California car insurance laws require drivers to have the following liability coverages:

 $5,000 Property Damage Liability (coverage per accident)

 But this coverage - commonly abbreviated as 15/30/5 - is only the minimum amount of protection that policies in the state must provide.

 Those numbers might seem low, and if you’re comparing them to other states, you’re right.
 California minimum coverage has some of the lowest requirements in the United States, nearly half that of many states.
 California does not require uninsured motorist coverage to meet the minimum liability requirements.
 California law dictates you must be a full-time resident or prove that your vehicle is parked there principally in order to ensure it through a California insurance agency.
 The only exception is for active-duty military members.